Astrophysics (Index)About

 (cloud of HI not within any galaxy)

 The term intergalactic HI cloud has been used for a volume of observed neutral atomic hydrogen (HI) not associated with an observed galaxy.
-HI detected beyond the Milky Way generally indicates the presence of a galaxy, but galaxy formation is presumed to begin with star formation in a region without a galaxy, in such an extragalactic HI cloud.
+HI detected beyond the Milky Way generally indicates the presence of a galaxy, but galaxy formation is presumed to begin with star formation in some region of space without a galaxy, starting with such an extragalactic HI cloud.
 Thus any discovery of such a cloud generates interest as do any other signs of star formation at such a location.
-Such clouds have been discovered, but in some cases, an associated galaxy has subsequently been discovered, e.g., a dwarf galaxy.
+Such clouds have been discovered, but in some cases, a galaxy has subsequently been detected at the location, e.g., a relatively-dim dwarf galaxy.

 (cloud type,hydrogen,gas,object type)